marcin-ch/Trash_Image_Classification/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/marcin-ch/Trash_Image_Classification/blob/master/Trash_Image_Classification.ipynb)

 * *Test_Trash_Image_Classification.ipynb* - created to test loading of the saved model and making predictions using this model.<br>
+At start of the file you can define what images you would like to use to work with model ("TEST" or "VALIDATION").
+Model has seen validation images neither during training nor testing.<br>
 To open this notebook hit bellow button and then `Runtime -> Run All` (you must be logged in with a Google Account to continue):<br>
 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/marcin-ch/Trash_Image_Classification/blob/master/Test_Trash_Image_Classification.ipynb)